Talkeetna, Alaska: Education

 Talkeetna Elementary School is located near the heart of downtown.
 Grades K–6 are taught at this location.
+The mascot of Talkeetna Elementary School is the Timber Wolf.

 A new Susitna Valley Junior-Senior High School opened in January 2010, replacing the one that burned to the ground in June 2007 while repairs were being made to the roof.
 In the interim, classes were held in portables on the grounds of the Upper Susitna Senior Center.
 The mascot of Susitna Valley Junior-Senior High School is the Ram.

 Media

 Talkeetna has a community radio station, 88.9 KTNA, with locally hosted shows and NPR programming.
 Talkeetna has a local newspaper, the Good Times, which has a distribution of 7,500 year-round and serves the communities of Talkeetna, Trapper Creek, Willow, Houston and Big Lake, with additional distribution along the Parks Highway as far north as Nenana during the summer months.
 The Good Times is currently published every other week in print.
 Publishers of the Good Times also publish a local area phone book and an annual visitors’ guide.
-Another newspaper, The Alaska Pioneer Press, which was under different ownership and was published monthly, ceased publication in January, 2011, after its owners moved out of the area.
+Another newspaper, The Alaska Pioneer Press, which was under different ownership and was published monthly, ceased publication in January 2011, after its owners moved out of the area.
 Whole Wheat Radio, an independent webcast, began broadcast in 2002, which was relatively early, and ceased in 2010.

 Transportation

 Talkeetna is served by Talkeetna Airport, which is home to several air taxi companies that provide flightseeing trips and support for mountain climbers.
 Many of the air taxi companies were started to ferry climbers from Talkeetna to Denali, as Talkeetna has the easiest access to the south side of the mountain where the main base camp is located.
 Legendary bush pilots such as Don Sheldon and Cliff Hudson, both based out of Talkeetna, pioneered glacier flying on Denali (formerly Mount McKinley).
 Their companies, Talkeetna Air Taxi and Hudson Air Service (now operating as Sheldon Air Service), respectively, are still in operation.

 The Talkeetna Airstrip is a restricted use airstrip and on the list of National Historic Places also.

-Talkeetna is a stop on the Denali Star, Aurora Winter Train, and Hurricane Turn trains of the Alaska Railroad.
+Talkeetna Depot is a stop on the Denali Star, Aurora Winter Train, and Hurricane Turn trains of the Alaska Railroad.

-Sunshine Transit Coalition started in March 2009.
-An educational symposium in 2008 pinpointed transportation as one of the biggest barriers to education and health care.
-The Coalition's goal was to break down those barriers and make transportation easy and accessible to every resident no matter what their income level.
-Sunshine Transit, Public Transit for the Upper Susitna Valley runs five days a week along the Talkeetna Spur Road.
-Future goals include expanding service, and number of vehicles, to Trapper Creek and south on the Parks Highway as well as service in the community of Willow.